 The panel members found it especially challenging to adequately represent the status and role of theory in the roadmap.
 Clearly, theory has been pivotal in the development of QC to its present state, providing often unanticipated advances that have stimulated experimental investigations.
 At the same time, it is difficult to schedule or define meaningful "metrics" for such future breakthroughs.
-For this version of the roadmap the panel decided that the primary focus would be on experimental approaches to QC and to limit the description of theory to its historical role in the development of QC, to illustrate some of its unanticipated contributions.
+For Version 1.0 of the roadmap the panel decided that the primary focus would be on experimental approaches to QC and limited the description of theory to its historical role.
+In the present Version 2.0 release all sections have been updated to reflect advances in the 14 months since release of Version 1.0.
+In addition new sections on cavity-QED approaches to QC and a full theory section, with coverage of decoherence theory, quantum information theory, quantum algorithms and QC complexity, and quantum computer architectures, have been added.
 In addition, each detailed summary for the different experimental areas provides an overview of the specific areas in which additional theory work is needed.
-In a future version of the QC roadmap, the theory section will be expanded with coverage of approach-specific theory, quantum information theory, quantum algorithms and QC complexity, and quantum computer architectures.

-3.0 QUANTUM COMPUTATION ROADMAP HIGH-LEVEL GOALS
+3.0 QUANTUM COMPUTATION ROADMAP 2007 AND 2012 HIGH-LEVEL GOALS

 Although QC is a basic-science endeavor today, it is realistic to predict that within a decade fault-tolerant QC could be achieved on a small scale.
 The overall objective of the roadmap can be accomplished by facilitating the development of QC to reach a point from which scalability into the fault-tolerant regime can be reliably inferred.
-It is essential to appreciate that "scalabil-ity" has two aspects: the ability to create registers of sufficiently many physical qubits to support logical encoding and the ability to perform qubit operations within the fault-tolerant precision thresholds.
-The desired high-level goals of the roadmap for QC are therefore,
+It is essential to appreciate that "scalability" has two aspects: the ability to create registers of sufficiently many physical qubits to support logical encoding and the ability to perform qubit operations within the fault-tolerant precision thresholds.
+The desired 2007 and 2012 high-level goals of the roadmap for QC are therefore,

-- by the year 2007, to - encode a single qubit into the state of a logical qubit formed from several physical qubits; - perform repetitive error correction of the logical qubit; and - transfer the state of the logical qubit into the state of another set of physical qubits with high fidelity and - by the year 2012, to - implement a concatenated quantum error-correcting code.
+- by the year 2007, to - encode a single qubit into the state of a logical qubit formed from several physical qubits, - perform repetitive error correction of the logical qubit, and - transfer the state of the logical qubit into the state of another set of physical qubits with high fidelity, and - by the year 2012, to - implement a concatenated quantum error-correcting code.

 Meeting these goals will require both experimental and theoretical advances.
-While remaining within the basic-science regime, the first goal (for 2007) is to achieve four ingredients that are necessary for fault-tolerant scalability:
+While remaining within the basic-science regime, the 2007 high-level goal requires the achievement of four ingredients that are necessary for fault-tolerant scalability: